hickmanw/jupyterhub/docs/source/reference/rest.md

 ```

 The same API token can also authorize access to the [Jupyter Notebook REST API][]
-provided by notebook servers managed by JupyterHub if one of the following is true:
+provided by single-user servers managed by JupyterHub if one of the following is true:

 1. The token is for the same user as the owner of the notebook
 2. The token is tied to an admin user or service **and** `c.JupyterHub.admin_access` is set to `True`